ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 </TabItem>
 </Tabs>

-Finally, we can send our transaction to blockchain to deploy our wallet and use it.
+Finally, we can send our transaction to the blockchain to deploy our wallet and use it.

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">